 Modes of communication

 Primates communicate with a great variety of signals, conveyed via different sensory channels (vision, audition, touch, olfaction).
 Comparative researchers, however, traditionally differentiate between three different signal types, which can convey different sensory information (gestures: vision, audition, touch, olfaction; vocalizations: audition; or facial expressions: vision).
-Researchers usually study one of these signal types in isolation, as each signal type often aligns with a distinct theoretical framework on language evolution, suggesting either a vocal, facial or gesture origin of human language (Slocombe et al., 2011).
+Each signal type aligns with a distinct theoretical framework on language evolution, suggesting either a vocal, facial or gesture origin of human language (Slocombe et al., 2011).
+As such, researchers usually focus on one of these signal types in isolation, corresponding to their preferred theory of language evolution.

 Referential signals

-To identify equivalents to referential words in human language, comparative researchers are interested in the use of referential signals in nonhuman primates, which have been mostly studied in the vocal domain (Seyfarth et al., 1980).
-For a signal to be functionally referential, it must be consistently produced in response to specific events (context-specificity), and also has to be 'context-independent', as the signal alone should be sufficient for listeners to respond appropriately.
-For gestures, referential use has been mostly studied with regard to pointing gestures, which do not have an inherent meaning, but whose meaning is defined by the context in which it is used.
+Many words in human language refer: that is, they pick out objects in the world.
+To identify equivalents to referential words in human language, comparative researchers study the use of referential signals in nonhuman primates.
+These are mostly considered in the vocal domain (Seyfarth et al., 1980).
+For a signal to be functionally referential, it must be consistently produced in response to specific events (context-specificity).
+It must also be 'context-independent', as the signal alone should be sufficient for listeners to respond appropriately.
+Referential use of gesture been mostly studied with regard to pointing.
+Pointing does not have an inherent meaning; instead, its meaning is defined by the context in which it is used.

 Flexible use

-Flexibility is often seen as a hallmark of cognitive complexity in a communicative system.
-It can be evident in different ways, including the ability to either modify a given signal, or to add signals to an existing repertoire during an individual’s development (Liebal et al., 2013).
-Thus, flexibility has been operationalized in different ways; researchers either study the flexibility in signal usage (e.g., one signal used to achieve different goals), flexibility in the receiver’s responses to a signal, or in combining different signals into longer, potentially meaningful sequences.
+Flexibility in a communicative system is often seen as a hallmark of cognitive complexity.
+Flexibility can be evident in different ways, including the ability to either modify a given signal, or to add signals to an existing repertoire during an individual’s development (Liebal et al., 2013).
+Thus, flexibility has been operationalized in different ways.
+Researchers study flexibility in signal usage (e.g., one signal used to achieve different goals), flexibility in the receiver’s responses to a signal, or in combining different signals into longer, potentially meaningful sequences.

 Intentional use

-As intentional production is a key feature of human language, comparative researchers investigate if nonhuman primates also use produce their signals in a goal-directed, purposeful way to achieve different goals (Leavens & Hopkins, 1998).
-The focus is often on gestures, while both vocalizations and facial expressions are considered “emotional” and thus involuntary expressions (Liebal & Oña, 2018).
+As intentional production is a key feature of human language, comparative researchers investigate if nonhuman primates also use signals in a goal-directed, purposeful (Leavens & Hopkins, 1998).
+The focus is often on gestures, because both vocalizations and facial expressions are considered involuntary expressions of emotional state (Liebal & Oña, 2018).
 Different markers of intentional use were proposed, but studies use them inconsistently to determine if a given signal is used intentionally or not.

 Questions, controversies, and new developments